 One powerful method of performing spatial processing is through the Web Processing Service, or WPS.
 This OGC-based protocol, analogous to other protocols such as Web Map Service (WMS) and Web Feature Service (WFS), allows for client-server interaction with server-hosted “processes”.
 A server can provide WPS processes, which can then be executed by clients on data they supply or applied to existing server-side datasets.

 Processes fall into three categories: vector, raster, and geometry, referring to the type of geospatial content used as the process’s input.
 These categories are broad, as processes can take multiple types of input.

 WPS is a service published by GeoServer and so is an integral part of the OpenGeo Suite.
 It provides a collection of many standard processes along with the ability to add additional ones.
-These processes can be employed inside custom applications, built with the OpenGeo Client SDK, for a full web-based spatial processing solution.
+These processes can be employed inside custom applications, built using the Boundless SDK, for a full web-based spatial processing solution.

 For example, one can run the JTS:union process on a collection of geometries to output a single geometry that is the union of them.
 Processes can be chained, so one can run the gs:Reproject process to reproject a raster image to a different SRS, then take the output of that and run gs:CropCoverage to crop the raster down to a certain bounds.
 The result can be fed into the gs:Import process to save the resulting coverage as a new layer in GeoServer, for use by other clients.